-Born in 1980 in New York City, Lin-Manuel Miranda developed a devotion to musical theater and hip-hop before attending Wesleyan University.
+Lin-Manuel Miranda developed a devotion to musical theater and hip-hop before attending Wesleyan University.
 He wrote and starred in the Tony-winning 2008 musical In the Heights before working on additional Broadway productions and making screen appearances.
 Inspired by reading Ron Chernow's biography of Alexander Hamilton, Miranda eventually developed the musical Hamilton, a groundbreaking work that tells the story of the U.S. Founding Father with hip-hop/R&B musical forms and a black and Latino cast.
 With Miranda in the titular role, the production was a phenomenal success commercially and critically, winning the Pulitzer Prize and 11 Tony Awards in 2016.
 Miranda also scored a Grammy Award and an Oscar nomination for composing the song "How Far I'll Go" from the 2016 animated film Moana and starred in 2018's Mary Poppins Returns.

 Background and Early Life

-Miranda and his sister grew up in a musically-oriented family — both siblings took piano lessons and were encouraged by parents who loved the music of Broadway (Luis particularly adores the show The Unsinkable Molly Brown).
+Miranda and his sister grew up in a music-oriented family — both siblings took piano lessons and were encouraged by parents who loved the music of Broadway (Luis particularly adores the show The Unsinkable Molly Brown).
 While the Mirandas weren’t able to routinely see live performances, they were nonetheless able to listen to cast recordings.

-Exposed to a wide range of musical genres while growing up, Lin-Manuel also developed a love of hip-hop, including the music of the Beastie Boys, Boogie Down Productions and Eric B. & Rakim.
+Exposed to a wide range of musical genres while growing up, Miranda also developed a love of hip-hop, including the music of the Beastie Boys, Boogie Down Productions and Eric B. & Rakim.
 During his pre-teen and teenage years, Miranda performed in student stage productions while he attended Hunter College’s elementary and high schools.
 He went on to major in theater studies at Wesleyan University.
 After graduation, he worked as a high school English teacher for a time.

 Tony Wins for 'In the Heights'